FirelyTeam/firely-docs/vonk/security/accesscontrol.rst

 Custom Authentication
 ---------------------
 You may build a plugin with custom middleware to provide authentication in a form that suits your needs.
-One example could be that you want to integrate `ASP.NET Core Identity`_ into Vonk.
+One example could be that you want to integrate `ASP.NET Core Identity`_ into Firely Server.
 Then you don't need the OAuth2 middleware, but instead can use the Identity framework to authenticate your users.
 See :ref:`vonk_plugins_customauthorization` for more details.

 Other forms of Authorization
 ----------------------------
-In :ref:`accesscontrol_api` you can find the interfaces relevant to authorization in Vonk.
+In :ref:`accesscontrol_api` you can find the interfaces relevant to authorization in Firely Server.
 If your environment requires other authorization information than the standard SMART on FHIR claims, you can create your own implementations of these interfaces.
 You do this by implementing a :ref:`custom plugin <vonk_plugins>`.
-All the standard plugins of Vonk can then use that implementation to enforce access control.
+All the standard plugins of Firely Server can then use that implementation to enforce access control.

 .. _feature_accesscontrol_config:

 Configuration
 -------------
-You will need to add the Smart plugin to the Vonk pipeline.
+You will need to add the Smart plugin to the Firely Server pipeline.
 See :ref:`vonk_plugins` for more information.
 In ``appsettings[.instance].json``, locate the pipeline configuration in the ``PipelineOptions`` section, or copy that section from ``appsettings.default.json`` (see also :ref:`configure_change_settings`)::

 	"PipelineOptions": {